-I question whether I am actually hearing this or if it is my mind seeking patterns in the muffled syllables.
+Are you actually hearing this, or is it just your mind seeking patterns in the muffled syllables?

-Intently focused, I am distracted from the fact that the room is changing.
+Intently focused, struggling to hear, you are distracted from the fact that the room is changing.

 Unidentified wetness seeps up through the floor turning the carpet dark.
 The bed is growing a light fur of gray green mold.
 The ceiling mildews, patches spreading and joining, forming a mosaic of damp and mottled black.

-As I turn my head away from the voices, I sink into the floor, supports rotted by the moisture.
-I drop into a bog, a substrate, layered like chunks of torn and crumbled foam.
+As you turn your head away from the voices, you begin to sink into the floor, supports rotted by the moisture.
+You drop through the floor joists into a bog, a substrate, layered like chunks of torn and crumbled foam.

-I push my way through and come to a soft spot in the wall, decomposing and stetched thin to near transparency.
+You push your way through and come to a soft spot in the wall, decomposing and stretched thin to near transparency.

-I can see inside the other room, a mirror image of my own.
+You can see inside the other room, a mirror image of your own.

 Two men sit in bottle green leather club chairs, and a woman reclines on top of the still made bed.
 Black pencil skirt clinging to her thighs, legs crossed at the ankle, oxblood pumps outlined against the avocado and gold brocade of the bedspread.

 The men are wearing suits, both rumpled, one sweaty.
 The woman is bored.